MTG/freesound/_docs/api/source/resources.rst

 {{examples_UploadSound}}

-.. _sound-uploaded-files-pending-description:
+.. _sound-pending-uploads:

-Uploads Pending Description (OAuth2 required)
+Pending Uploads (OAuth2 required)
 =========================================================

 ::

-  GET /apiv2/sounds/not_yet_described/
+  GET /apiv2/sounds/pending_uploads/

-This resource allows you to retrieve a list of audio files uploaded by a the Freesound user logged in using OAuth2 that have not yet been described.
+This resource allows you to retrieve a list of audio files uploaded by a the Freesound user logged in using OAuth2 that have not yet been described, processed or moderated.
+In Fressound, when sounds are uploaded they first need to be described by their uploaders.
+After the description step, sounds are automatically processed and then enter the moderation phase, where a team of human moderators either accepts or rejects the upload.
+Using this resource, your application can keep track of user uploads status in Freesound.
 This method requires :ref:`oauth-authentication`.

 Response
 --------

-The Uploads Pending Description resource returns a dictionary with the following structure:
+The Pending Uploads resource returns a dictionary with the following structure:

 ::

   {
-    "filenames": [
+    "pending_description": [
         "<filename #1>",
         "<filename #2>",
         ...
-    ]
+    ],
+    "pending_processing": [
+        <sound #1>,
+        <sound #2>,
+        ...
+    ],
+    "pending_moderation": [
+        <sound #1>,
+        <sound #2>,
+        ...
+    ],
   }

-The filenames returned by this resource are used as file identifiers in the :ref:`sound-describe` resource.
+The filenames returned under "pending_description" field are used as file identifiers in the :ref:`sound-describe` resource.
+Each sound entry either under "pending_processing" or "pending_moderation" fields consists of a minimal set of information about that sound including the ``name``, ``tags``, ``description``, ``created`` and ``license`` fields that you would find in a :ref:`sound-instance-response`.
+Sounds under "pending_moderation" also contain an extra ``images`` field containing the uris of the waveform and spectrogram images of the sound as described in :ref:`sound-instance-response`.

+Processing is done automatically in Freesound right after sounds are described, and it normally takes less than a minute.
+Therefore, you should normally see that the list of sounds under "sounds pending processing" is empty.

 Examples
 --------

-{{examples_NotYetDescribedUploadedSounds}}
+{{examples_PendingUploads}}

 .. _sound-describe: